vibbits/training-material/topics/data-management-plans/tutorials/3-storing-data-and-data-security/tutorial.md

 - **Theft** Open doors, lack of backup, leaks of confidential information
 - **Disasters** Fire can happen to anyone.
 It destroyed university buildings at Southampton, Twente and Delft, causing significant damage to data storage facilities
-- **Technical Failure** In extreme conditions, less than 80% of all hard disk drives survive their 4th birthday; SSD’s show better results, but are more expensive.
+- **Technical Failure** In extreme conditions, less than 80% of all hard disk drives survive their 4th birthday; SSD's show better results, but are more expensive.
 ![Hard Drives Failures](../../images/03_HardDiskFailures.png "Hard Drives Failures")
 Source: [Backblaze](https://www.backblaze.com/blog/how-long-do-disk-drives-last/)
-- **Hacking** Too many users don’t see (or care about) standard risks e.g. spoofing, suspicious files, USB-sticks, . . .
+- **Hacking** Too many users don't see (or care about) standard risks e.g. spoofing, suspicious files, USB-sticks, . . .

 ### Questions to Consider